 If you’ve been sneezing with a stuffy or runny nose along with irritated, watery eyes and itchy ears – all without a fever – you might be dealing with seasonal allergies.
 If that sounds more like what you have, especially if they’re symptoms that only happen during certain times of the year, check in with your primary care doctor.
 They can help confirm if you’re dealing with allergies, prescribe medications and connect you with an allergist to treat congestion from allergies.

 The time it takes to bounce back from sinusitis depends on whether the infection you have is acute or chronic.

 Acute sinusitis comes on suddenly, usually by a virus or bacteria.
 Acute sinus infections caused by viruses (like the ones behind colds) are the most common.
 Fortunately, most of these infections go away on their own without any special treatment.
 In these cases, symptoms will start to clear up after seven days, gradually getting better until you recover completely in about four weeks.

 When bacteria causes an acute sinus infection, it doesn’t clear up as quickly or completely on its own like infections caused by a virus.
 Bacterial infections typically last more than 10 days without any letup in symptoms and usually need antibiotics.
 The good news is that symptoms typically go away quickly once treatment begins.

 Chronic sinus infections

-How to treat a sinus infection at home
+How to treat a sinus infection at home – the first several days

 - Drink lots of water and other fluids.
 This can help thin your mucus and reduce congestion.